mixxxdj/manual/source/chapters/effects.rst

 depending on the order of effects within the chain.
 Each effect in the chain has its own button to toggle it on and off.

+The shortcut to quickly Activate or Disable any Effect Unit is :kbd:`5` for Deck  1 and :kbd:`0` in Deck 2.

 Effect units can process sound from:
   * decks
   * microphones